mietek/halcyon-website/pages/tutorial/index.md

 Set up private storage
 ----------------------

-Halcyon can upload all newly created archives to _private storage,_ which is an external cache for the apps and dependencies you build.
+Halcyon can use _private storage_ as well as public storage.
+Private storage is an external cache for the apps and dependencies you build.

 By using private storage, you can share archives between multiple machines, and avoid running into resource limits on your installation targets.